drawwithcode/MOODboard/README.md

 }
 ```

 We gave shape to the landmarks by connecting them with a stroke.
+We used the same function to avoid code repetitions.

 ```js
 const col = palette[this.feeling];